Green River College

 Threat Analysis (5)

 Provides the student with the ethical hacking knowledge to conduct a threat assessment, secure a network across popular platforms and operating systems, understand various types of threats, intrusion detection systems, and establish auditing and monitoring systems for vulnerabilities and threats without affecting performance.
-PREREQUISITE: Admission into the BAS in IT program, IT 360 and IT 385, and instructor's permission.
+PREREQUISITE: Admission into the BAS in IT program; IT 385; and instructor's permission.

 First of two capstone project courses.
 Students as technical team members partner with business team members and/or clients to develop a product or service concept that fulfills a business need.
 PREREQUISITE: IT 328, IT 355, IT 405, and IT 426; or instructor's permission.

 Capstone: Network/Security (5)

 Students work in teams to plan, implement, secure and document a complete network solution for a real or simulated company.
 Students implement a proof of concept network and present their design and outcomes to an audience.
 PREREQUISITE: Instructor's permission.

 In This Section